-The last Montrose album “10×10” was released in September 2017.
-You and Eric Singer had a significant role in creating the record, and it is very special release on many levels.
+The last Montrose album, “10×10,” was released in September 2017.
+You and Eric Singer had a significant role in creating the record, and it is a very special release on many levels.
 The basis of the album was recorded back in 2003, but what is the whole story?
 What’s the tale behind this very last Ronnie Montrose album?

 I actually did see him performing here at Sweden rock fifteen years ago.

-Three weeks later I go to the airport to fly home, and it’s six o’clock in the morning, and I hear Ronnie Montrose was dead at 64 and it was just like, “What did I just hear?”…I couldn’t believe it.
-At six o’clock in the morning, I was trying to make phone calls to people and waking people.
+Three weeks later, I go to the airport to fly home, and it’s six o’clock in the morning, and I hear Ronnie Montrose was dead at 64, and it was just like, “What did I just hear?”…I couldn’t believe it.
+At six o’clock in the morning, I tried to make phone calls to people and waking people.
 No one really knew.
-At that point, I realized what happened, and Eric asked me; “Do you have the time to finish this record?”, and we talked about it.
+At that point, I realized what happened, and Eric asked me, “Do you have the time to finish this record?” and we talked about it.
 He said, “You’re the only one who can do this.
-Some of the people are maybe going to take and try and finish it with no the idea what the concept was”.
+Some of the people are maybe going to take and try and finish it with no idea what the concept was”.
 I called Ronnie’s wife and told her I’m doing this, and it’s going to take me some time with my schedule with Styx, but I’ll get it done, and it’ll be great.

-So, when I say that we recorded the album; drums, bass, and rhythm guitars were already done.
+When I say that we recorded the album, drums, bass, and rhythm guitars were already done.
 I started in San Francisco with a studio that was kind of given to me but flying back and forth from San Francisco wasn’t working.
-A very dear friend of mine, who I’ve done a lot of recording with, a guy named Bruce Gowdy, was an engineer for me on other projects as well.
+A very dear friend of mine, with who I’ve done a lot of recording, a guy named Bruce Gowdy, was an engineer for me on other projects as well.
 I call him up and say, “What’s it going to cost me to tie you up so I can finish this record?”
 We made a deal, and we work really well together.
-He’s a great producer in his own right, a good writer, a good guitar player so if I’d sent him tracks I knew that he would place them and then we would decide…I’d make final decisions, but I know he’d get them in close right off, and he did.
+He’s a great producer in his own right, a good writer, a good guitar player, so if I’d sent him tracks, I knew that he would place them, and then we would decide…I’d make final decisions, but I know he’d get them in close right off, and he did.
 He was great.

-Having ten great singers on the album was Ronnie’s idea and a part of the album concept, but how did you manage to find the right people and then get them to join the project?
+Having ten great singers on the album was Ronnie’s idea and a part of the album concept, but how did you manage to find the right people and then join the project?

-I remember when I was talking to Sammy Hagar, and I said, “Sammy, I was thinking of Steve Lukather.”
+I remember when I talked to Sammy Hagar, and I said, “Sammy, I was thinking of Steve Lukather.”
 He said, “Really?
 You think you can get him as a guest?”
 I said, “Well, Luke’s a dear friend of mine.
 Let me get a hold of him and see if he’s available.”
-So I tracked him down and he was actually in Singapore and said, “Thanks for thinking of me.
+So I tracked him down, and he was actually in Singapore and said, “Thanks for thinking of me.
 I’d love to do it.”
 That was the first time those two guys got to work together, so that was fun.
-I knew Ronnie liked– there was a solo, and I wish I could tell you the title of the song.
+I knew Ronnie liked it– there was a solo, and I wish I could tell you the title of the song.
 It is…”Color Blind.”
-Ronnie loved that it’s “Illmatic”, like a movie theme, and he loved the way Steve’s melody looked through this little passage.
+Ronnie loved that it’s “Illmatic,” like a movie theme, and he loved the way Steve’s melody looked through this little passage.
 On the Mark Farner track, Mark had already played a little bit of guitar.
-I was hoping he was going to play B3 because he plays great Hammond organ as well, but I ended up playing the Hammond organ, and I kind of answered sort of solo jabs and stabs with Mark on that one and it came out great.
+I was hoping he would play B3 because he plays a great Hammond organ as well, but I ended up playing the Hammond organ, and I kind of answered sort of solo jabs and stabs with Mark on that one, and it came out great.
 I love that track.

-I think it’s important that the producer tells the musicians right away if there’s something he doesn’t like or wants change something.
+I think it’s important that the producer tell the musicians right away if something he doesn’t like or wants to change.